NHSDigital/summary-care-record-api/collection/instructions.md

 * Not typically used by NMEs.
 This is available to API internal developers to test new features.
 NMEs should leave this variable blank.

+If you have changed any of these values, please save your environment.

 ## 3. Select your new environment

 In the top right of Postman, you should see an environment drop down selector which probably says